 Even if you have the safest car and child car seat, your child still won’t be as safe as they should be if the child car seat is fitted incorrectly.

-If you're not yet a Which? member, you can unlock all our reviews with a £1 trial subscription to Which?.
-Check out our child car seat reviews to find the best car seat for your child, as well as some Don't Buys to avoid.
+If you’re not yet a Which? member, you can unlock all our reviews with a £1 trial subscription to Which?.
+Check out our child car seat reviews to find the best car seat for your child, as well as some Don’t Buy baby car seats to avoid.

 Removing any thick or bulky clothes is just one way to make sure that your child’s car seat will keep them protected.

 We recommend following the other nine steps below to make sure that your child’s car seat is fitted correctly, and that it will keep them as protected as it should.

 1. Is the child car seat sitting squarely on the seat of the car?

 Most of the base of the child car seat should be flat on the seat, sitting squarely and evenly.
 It shouldn’t be riding up, which can sometimes happen if the seatbelt is too short.

 2. If the seat is rearward facing, is the handlebar in the correct position?